InactiveBen/Lake-Ozark/README.md

-# Lake Ozark Christian Church Website
+# Lake Ozark Christian Church

 This is the codebase for the Lake Ozark Christian Church website, built with Astro.
+For more information, visit [lakeozarkdisciples.org](https://lakeozarkdisciples.org).
+This project was built by [@InactiveBen](https://benji.services).

 ## 📁 Project Structure

+Our codebase is organized into several key directories:

+- `src/pages/`: The heart of our routing system
-- `src/pages/`: Contains `.astro` and `.md` files that automatically become website routes
+  - Contains `.astro` and `.md` files that automatically generate website routes
+  - Each file corresponds to a page on the site
+  - Markdown files power our content-heavy pages

+- `src/components/`: Our component library
-- `src/components/`: Houses reusable Astro components used throughout the site
+  - Houses reusable Astro components for consistent UI elements
+  - Includes navigation, footer, cards, and other shared elements
+  - Promotes maintainability and DRY (Don't Repeat Yourself) principles

-- `src/layouts/`: Contains page layout templates
+- `src/layouts/`: Page templates and structures
+  - Contains base layouts that wrap our pages
+  - Ensures consistent styling and structure across the site
+  - Handles common elements like headers and meta tags

+- `public/`: Static asset storage
-- `public/`: Stores static assets like images and fonts
+  - Stores images, fonts, and other unchanging files
+  - Directly copied to the build directory
+  - Optimized for performance and caching

+- `src/styles/`: Global styling
-- `src/styles/`: Contains global CSS styles
+  - Contains site-wide CSS styles
+  - Manages theme variables and design tokens
+  - Handles responsive design rules

-## 🧞 Commands
+## 🧞 Development Commands

-All commands are run from the root of the project, from a terminal:
+To work with this project, use these NPM commands from the project root:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |